-The Vice Rector for Graduate Studies and Scientific Research is responsible for the following University units: the Deanship of Research, the Deanship of Library Affairs, the Scientific Council, Scientific Societies, Scientific Publishing and Translation, and the Arabian Journal for Science and Engineering.
+The Vice Rector for Graduate Studies and Scientific Research is responsible for the following University units: the Deanship of Research, the Scientific Council, Scientific Societies, Scientific Publishing and Translation, and the Arabian Journal for Science and Engineering.
 Deans and directors of the above units report to the Vice Rector for Graduate Studies and Scientific Research.